 How To Get To Brittany France

 By Train to Brittany France: TGV trains leave daily from the Gare Montparnasse in Paris.
 Trains also leave from Charles de Gaulle airport to Rennes, the capital of Brittany.
+Click here to Book a Train Ticket

 By Ferry: Regular ferry crossings from the UK arrive in the ports of Saint-Malo and Roscoff.

 Travel By Air: Fly into Rennes, Brest, Quimper, or Dinard.
+Click here to Book A Flight

 By Tour: Not sure how to swing a trip to Brittany France during your itinerary?
 Try this 2-day Brittany and Normandy tour.

-13 Things To Do In Brittany France
+15 Best Things To Do In Brittany France

 1. Stroll the Grand Plage At Saint-Malo, Brittany

 The walled city of Saint-Malo in Brittany France is an absolute gem to discover.
-Spend time strolling the expansive beach, le Grand Plage, whisking your fingers in tide pools, and imaging all the seafarers that used Saint-Malo as a port.
+Spend time strolling the expansive beach, le Grand Plage, whisking your fingers in tide pools, and imagining all the seafarers that used Saint-Malo as a port.
 Jacques Cartier, a “Malouin” (native of Saint-Malo), set sail from here on May 16, 1535, on his journey to discover Canada.

 The soaring tower of the Cathédrale Saint-Vincent calls you to explore the medieval core of the walled city.
 With a rich history of 12th-century fortifications, privateers (pirates approved by the king), and WWII bombings, Saint-Malo has plenty of stories and monuments to discover.

-Can you feel the proud spirit of Saint-Malo which is very clear in its motto from the 16th-century: “Ni Français, ni Breton, Malouin suis.”
+Can you feel the proud spirit of Saint-Malo which is very clear in its motto from the 16th century: “Ni Français, ni Breton, Malouin suis.”
 “I am neither French nor Breton, I am Malouin.”

 Read More | Here more details about Saint-Malo, France.
 Book your accommodation in Saint-Malo.
 Prefer to take a tour?
 Here is a 10-hour tour of Saint-Malo, Dinan, Canale and more!